intel-ai-tce/ai-documents/AEM/tf-itex-cheat-sheet.md

-Intel Optimization for TensorFlow: A Public Release from Intel In addition to the performance tuning options listed under the Google* public release, the Intel public release offers OpenMP* optimizations for further performance enhancements.
+Intel® Optimization for TensorFlow*: A Public Release from Intel® In addition to the performance tuning options listed under the Google® public release, the Intel® public release offers OpenMP* optimizations for further performance enhancements.

-For additional installation methods, see the Intel Optimization for TensorFlow Installation Guide.
+For additional installation methods, see the Intel® Optimization for TensorFlow* Installation Guide.

 For more information about performance, see Maximize TensorFlow* Performance on CPU.